gemc/clas12Tags/README.md

 - `<dectectot>_sqlite.gcard`: for running the detector geometry for a specific run number.
   This uses the SQLITE database `clas12.sqlite` in the `geometry_source` directory.

-These gcards only use their detector's geometry.
+These gcards contain their detector's geometry but not other CLAS12 components.

 ---